 A number of literary figures advertize an anxious concern for the integrity of the tomb.
 A tomb with an inviolate inscription and name becomes all the more cherished if its incumbent was unfortunate enough to find him or herself on the losing side in a battle or ideological struggle.
 The possibility of realizing other legacies will have been removed and expunged.
 Sir Walter Scott’s Old Mortality (1816) memorably features an elderly, but indomitable Covenanter, by the name of Robert Paterson, who, years after the civil struggles, devotes his time to chiselling and renewing the lapidary inscriptions on the graves of defeated fellow Covenanters that the ravages of time (not to mention the Scottish weather) are doing their best to impair.

 In these cases, confronted by a revolution of great violence and impact, which tears away not only one’s children, but also the chance of any intellectual or spiritual progeny, the first-person voice will naturally imagine and fear a more disdainful posterity, as the childless Chateaubriand sees it, training his eyes onto what he calls ‘le désert de l’avenir’: ‘Dépassserai-je ma tombe?
 Si je vais au-delà, y aura-t-il dans la transformation qui s’opère, dans un monde changé et occupé de tout autre chose, y aura-t-il un public pour m’entendre?’.
-In another beautiful, more resigned or perhaps reconciled passage of the Mémoires d’outre-tombe (which, its title notwithstanding, and in illustration of the above point, was published and sold in his own lifetime), Chateaubriand remarks that no-one, not even he, can know where posterity lives: ‘Nous avons la prétention d’entretenir des intelligences avec des races futures; mais nous ignorons, que je crois, la demeure de la postérité, nous mettons mal son adresse’.
+In another beautiful, more serene passage of the Mémoires d’outre-tombe (which, its title notwithstanding, and in illustration of the above point, was published and sold in his own lifetime), Chateaubriand remarks that no-one, not even he, can know where posterity lives: ‘Nous avons la prétention d’entretenir des intelligences avec des races futures; mais nous ignorons, que je crois, la demeure de la postérité, nous mettons mal son adresse’.

-Posterity is lost in the post.
-In these circumstances, it is surely right not to attempt to deposit a work about one’s past with even one’s immediate posterity in that new world, but instead, like Ruskin, another childless memorialist, to return to sender.

-What would otherwise in the following pages have been little more than an old man's recreation […] has taken, as I wrote, the nobler aspect of a dutiful offering at the grave of parents who trained my childhood to all the good it could attain.